 1) DDL

-DDL is Data Definition Language statements.
+is Data Definition Language statements.
 Some examples:

 1) CREATE